 "DREAMING IN THE WOODS: ENDLESS DUETS" (2019)

-Summer 2019 complements the massive, total, and overwhelming process of the previous year, with a radically different notion of socially engaged art, one that is intentionally intimate and small in scale.
-Based on the invention of imaginary one-to-one collaborations in a series of special workshops, the "Endless Duets" will be shared as simple statements and representations on the final day of the residency.
-They will also be included in the series' final publication.
+Summer 2019 complemented the massive, total, and overwhelming process of the previous year, with a radically different notion of socially engaged art, one that was intentionally intimate and small in scale.
+Based on the invention of imaginary one-to-one collaborations in a series of special workshops, the "Endless Duets" was shared as simple statements and representations on the final day of the residency.
+These will also be included in the series' final publication.

 This summer, Pedro will work with students during the final week of July, concentrating on the generation of ideas for these artistic and social duets.
 Students will be asked to generate simple lines of text, diagrams, or drawings expressing the idea --or other basic forms-- to best represent their concepts.
 The goal of "Endless Duets" is for all to imagine unusual and challenging situations where something powerful or exciting is created in the space between two minds, beings, or things -- a growing compendium of conceptual artworks that exist between us all.